DQIX/desmume-scripts/TKG/README.md

 If you obtain or discard any maps, simply run the script again.<br>
 To select all and copy, hit ctrl+home -> ctrl+shift+end -> ctrl+C.<br>
 "Deftness (36th)", "Deftness (37th)", and "Map Method Metal Slimes (35th)" are used for creating map methods of metal slime variants in grottoes.
-## Monster Spawn Node Display
-Displays monster spawn nodes on the field (USA).
-### How to Use
-- Hit Start for a one-time write to zoom camera out
-- Hit L + R or hold B (party tricks) to reset the camera
-- Hit A + B to toggle visibility of grid
 ## Special Thanks
 - shimokia (control schemes, BT position tracker, BT monster compositions)